k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 <web>

-Currently the Web Studio does not yet support the Auditing mechanism.
-This functionality will become available in the future.
+Currently the Web Studio does not support the Auditing mechanism.

 </web>